Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 16 actieve gevallen van Covid-19 op Bonaire op 31 augustus 2021.
-Van de 10 binnengekomen testresultaten was er geen één positief.
-Eén persoon is hersteld van Covid-19.
+Er zijn 13 actieve gevallen van Covid-19 op Bonaire op 1 september 2021.
+Van de 61 binnengekomen testresultaten waren er twee positief.
+De personen die positief zijn getest zijn inwoners van Bonaire.
+Vijf personen zijn hersteld van Covid-19.

 Voor meer informatie over reizen, risicolanden en de actuele regels: www.bonairecrisis.com.